BlueGreenMagick/yomikiri/README.md

 Go to `/unidic` and run `cargo run` to download and build unidic files.

 Go to `/rust` and run `wasm-pack build --scope yomikiri --target web` to build Yomikiri wasm backend.
+(If you are also building for ios, run `./build.sh` instead.)

 ### Chrome